jpiechowka/libsodium-file-crypter/README.md

 4. ```./configure```
 5. ```make && make check```
 6. ```sudo make install``` or execute ```make install``` after switching with ```su``` to root
+7. You may want to run ```ldconfig``` that creates the necessary links and cache to the most recent shared libraries

 Libraries will be installed in ```/usr/local/lib```